-A clearly defined endpoint model, organizing all trial outcomes (PRO and non-PRO). typically in primary, secondary and exploratory endpoints, allows rigorous control of the evidence demonstration, especially the control of the statistical testing.
-Each PRO endpoint in the model should explicitly specify a single domain and a single time horizon.
-The endpoint model enables procedures for Type I error control (risk of false positive finding) (see SPIRIT-20a-PRO Elaboration).
-Broadly, the concepts and domains (sub concepts) measured by a PRO may be 'proximal' in nature, i.e. direct impact of the disease and treatment (e.g. symptoms such as pain, fatigue, nausea, rash and anxiety) or more distal, "knock-on" effects, (e.g. functional status and global quality of life), as illustrated for ovarian cancer in (Figure 1, inspired by the Wilson and Cleary model43).
-Of note, the Food and Drug Administration (FDA) are increasingly focused on the individual measurement of well-defined concepts that impact on HRQL but are more proximal to a therapy's effect on the patient and the patient's disease: symptomatic adverse events, physical function, and, where appropriate, a measure of the key symptoms of the disease.44 Common analysis metrics may include magnitude of event at time t, proportion of responders at time t, overall PRO score over time or response patterns/profiles.
-These should be pre-specified alongside the levels of statistical and clinical significance for the study and any responder definition in use.15 Time-points for analysis should be chosen to best address the research question, whilst taking into account aspects such as the natural history of the disease/condition and its treatment, the PRO measurement properties and recall period, and participant completion burden.^{15 45}
+A clearly defined endpoint model, organising all trial outcomes (PRO and non-PRO), typically in primary, secondary and exploratory endpoints, allows rigorous control of the evidence demonstration, especially the r uses control of the statistical testing.
+Each PRO endpoint in the model should explicitly specify a single domain and a relat single time horizon.
+The endpoint model enables procedures for type I error control (risk of false positive finding) (see SPIRIT-20a-PRO Elaboration).
+Broadly, the concepts ð text and domains (sub concepts) measured by a PRO may be 'proximal' in nature, that is, direct impact of the disease and and treatment (eg, symptoms such as pain, fatigue, nausea, rash and anxiety) or more distal, 'knock-on' effects, (eg, functional status and global quality of life), as illustrated for ovarian cancer in (figure 1, inspired by the Wilson and Cleary model44).
+Of note, the Food and Drug Administration (FDA) are increasingly focused on ≥ the individual measurement of well-defined concepts that impact on HRQL but are more proximal to a therapy's effect on the patient and the patient's disease: symptomatic adverse events, physical function and, where appropriate, a measure of the key symptoms of the disease.

+Common analysis metrics may include magnitude of event at time t, proportion of responders at time t, overall PRO score over time or response patterns/profiles.
+These should be prespecified alongside the levels of statistical and clinical significance for the study and any responder definition in use.16 Timepoints for analysis should be chosen to best address the research question, while taking into account aspects such as the natural history of the disease/condition and its treatment, the PRO measurement properties and recall period and participant completion burden.^{16 46}

-The example, Idelalisib and Rituximab Improve Progression-Free Survival Over Rituximab Alone in Unfit Patients with Relapsed Chronic Lymphocytic Leukemia: A Phase 3 Study, illustrates a 'time to event' PRO endpoint or analysis metric, where the event is definitive improvement or definitive deterioration in a PRO.
+The example, idelalisib and rituximab improve PFS over rituximab alone in unfit patients with relapsed CLL: a phase III study, illustrates a 'time to event' PRO endpoint or analysis metric, where the event is definitive improvement or definitive deterioration in a PRO.
 This approach allows repeated PRO measurements to be converted to a single measure: time to definitive increment or decrement.
 This requires quite complex and specific criteria for degree and duration of change.
 Also, this particular example does not specify any key domains of the FACT-Leu, but rather applies this analysis metric to all HRQL domain and symptom scores.
-In contrast, the RATE-AF example identifies a single score (the SF-36 physical component score), and a specific time-point (6 months) as the primary outcome, with other SF-36 domains, questionnaires and time-points specified as secondary outcomes.
+In contrast, the RATE-AF example identifies a single score (the SF-36 physical component score), and a specific timepoint (6 months) as the primary outcome, with other SF-36 domains, questionnaires and timepoints specified as secondary outcomes.